KnowOneActual/beaubremer-blog/posts/Eero_Sonos_config.md

 #### **Symptom: Grouped Rooms or Stereo Pairs Fail**

-* **The Cause:** Speakers in a group need to talk to each other directly.
+* **The Cause:** Speakers in a group need to communicate directly with each other.
 On a mesh network, Eero might place them on different Wi-Fi bands or nodes, breaking this link.
 * **The Solution:**
     1.  **Switch to SonosNet (WM:0).** This is the most reliable fix for this specific problem.
 It consolidates all your speakers onto a single, dedicated network layer, ensuring they can communicate seamlessly for perfect synchronization.